lambdaclass/concrete/ROADMAP.md

 explicit concurrency primitives, visible effects, linear handles, and bounded scheduling/failure evidence rather than hidden async lowering or a second control-flow semantics.

+   Reference points for the design survey (2026-07-25): Microsoft Research's Project Verona — Behaviour-Oriented Concurrency: shared state lives in isolated cowns (concurrent owners); a behaviour acquires its whole cown set atomically, giving data-race freedom and deadlock freedom by construction.
+A cown is a linear handle scheduled against an executor — close to Concrete's linear-handle vocabulary, but the honest mapping is typestate/protocol rather than a `with(...)` capability, and the executor (scheduling, fairness, the freestanding story) is the real design problem, not the spelling.
+   Pony's reference capabilities are the shipped, production-tested ancestor of the same model.
+Verona itself is research-grade and
+   mid-refactor: steal the atomic multi-acquisition semantics, not the runtime.
 ### Task R-0400

 **Objective:** Build concurrency pressure-test sketches and expected reports before implementation.